 letter and add the IUT to the MISP Registry.

 The MIS-LAB Compliance Registry identifies those systems, products, and components which have successfully completed MISP testing or have

 The aforementioned discussion applies to the routine compliance registration and registration renewal processes.
 Registrations and waivers

 derived from certain test criteria can also be obtained.
-Call the MIS-LAB CTE Facility for additional information regarding these
+Call the MIS-LAB CTE Facility for additional information regarding these opportunities.

 Action Officer - (520) 538-3249 /